VitalGolub/Green/README.md

 **7**.
 To close it when finished, open Terminal and press `CTRL-C`.
 A prompt will come up confirming if you want to close.
 To confirm, type `Y`.

+**Randy Fortier login information**
+* Username: Randyfortier
+* Password: webdev

+* Starts off at surrent week showing transactions for this week.
+* Can change to month view and year view in the carousel.
+* If you go to date 2019-10-15 and press update button, you  will see transaction for that week moth and year view.

 ## Key Features